GaborFarkasJr/SignLanguageTranslator/README.md

 year="2016"
 }
 ```
-The two seprated lookup csv files for the training and testing were from Mark Marais's <a href="https://www.kaggle.com/code/marcmarais/lsa64-signer-independence-inceptionv3-rnn/input">Kaggle Project</a> <br>
+- The two seprated lookup csv files for the training and testing were from Mark Marais's <a href="https://www.kaggle.com/code/marcmarais/lsa64-signer-independence-inceptionv3-rnn/input">Kaggle Project</a>
-Mediapie's <a href="https://github.com/google/mediapipe">Github page</a> and <a href="https://developers.google.com/mediapipe">webpage</a>
+- Mediapie's <a href="https://github.com/google/mediapipe">Github page</a> and <a href="https://developers.google.com/mediapipe">webpage</a>